-Weaving fabrics that are sustainable has always been at the heart of Alfred Brown’s ethos.
-We take pride in the fact that our fabrics are not fast fashion and are designed to perform.
-At the heart of all of our fabrics is Merino wool, we have been working with this fantastic raw material for over 100 years.
+To weave sustainable fabrics has always been at the heart of Alfred Brown's ethos.
+We take pride in the fact that our fabrics are not fast fashion, and we design them to perform.
+Merino wool is central to all our fabrics; we have been working with this excellent raw material for over 100years.

 Merino wool is a naturally sustainable product.
-However, we believe that to build and maintain a truly sustainable business, we need to consider more than just the materials we use.
+However, to build and maintain a truly sustainable business, we need to consider more than just the materials we use.

-Non Mulsed: All our wool is certified non-mulsed.
-This ensures ethical farming and good animal welfare is practiced when producing the wool for our products.
-Certification is independently audited by all our spinning partners.
+Non Mulsed: All our wool is certified non-mulesed, ensuring that ethical farming and good animal welfare are practised when producing the wool for our products.
+All our spinning partners independently audit certification.

-Wool is Sustainable: Wool has fantastic natural properties which boost it’s sustainable credentials.
-A wool garment, on average, lasts much longer than other natural materials so they are often given a second life through vintage or charity shops.
-100% wool fabrics can be easily re-cycled into new yarns, which for example can be re-used in knitted or tweed fabrics but the possibilities are endless.
+Wool is Sustainable: Wool has fantastic natural properties which boost its sustainable credentials.
+A wool garment, on average, lasts much longer than other natural materials, so they are often given a second life through vintage or charity shops.
+100% wool fabrics can be easily recycled into new yarns, which for example, can be re-used in knitted or tweed textiles, but the possibilities are endless.
 Wool has many more fantastic natural properties.
-Don’t just take our word for it visit (woolmark.com/about-wool/factsheets/) for more information.
+Don't just take our word for it; visit (woolmark.com/about-wool/factsheets/) for more information.

-Campaign for Wool: In 2016 HRH The Prince of Wales officially endorsed the Dumfries House Declaration.
-This is a ten-point declaration of intent to support an environmentally responsible, sustainable, and commercially viable wool industry This deceleration is something we at Alfred Brown are passionate in promoting.
-See alongside for the ten points outlined in the declaration.
+Campaign for Wool: In 2016, HRH The Prince of Wales officially endorsed the Dumfries House Declaration; this is a ten-point declaration of intent to support an environmentally responsible, sustainable, and commercially viable wool industry.
+The declaration is something we at Alfred Brown are passionate about promoting.
+See the ten points outlined in the declaration.

 1. Wool is 100% natural